 Although no actual hurricanes appear in this song, Jimmy draws an interesting parallel between his struggling life as a musician and the precarious position in his home way out in the gulf.

 Before Gilbert decimated the Yucatan Peninsula of Mexico as a category 5, the tempest roared across the Jamaica as a Cat 3 storm.
-Fortunately, Jamaica is the home to many talented Reggae musicians so the destruction and aftermath of the storm was duly recorded with a skankin' rhythm beat.
+Fortunately, Jamaica is the home to many talented Reggae musicians, so the destruction and aftermath of the storm was duly recorded with a skankin' rhythm beat.
 The results are quite humorous, even though the hurricane wasn't.
 It killed about 40 people in Jamaica and hundreds in Mexico.

-Both Yellowman and Lloyd Lovindeer recorded songs with the same title, Wild Gilbert.
+Both Yellowman and Lloyd Lovindeer recorded songs with the same title, "Wild Gilbert."
 I have no idea whether this is the result of coincidence or copying.
-Anyway, below is a link to the Yellowman video, a spirited request to the people of Jamaica to pick themselves up by their bootstraps.
+Anyway, below is the Yellowman video, a spirited request to the people of Jamaica to pick themselves up by their bootstraps.

 By a long shot, Hurricane Katrina has inspired more songs than any other tropical event.
-Much of the explanation may be found within the very nature of the Crescent City, for nowhere in North America, can such a rich musical tradition be found.
-From the bars of the French Quarter, to the streets surrounding Jackson Square to the uptown music halls, music is everywhere.
+Much of the explanation may be found within the very nature of the Crescent City, for nowhere in North America can such a rich musical tradition be found.
+From the bars of the French Quarter to the streets surrounding Jackson Square to the uptown music halls, music is everywhere.
 Even funerals are sometimes celebrated with the help of a marching brass band.

-Combine these cultural elements with a disaster of the magnitude of Katrina and it is no wonder that there are so many New Orleans musicians, talking and singing about life in the new Big Easy.
+Combine these cultural elements with a disaster of the magnitude of Katrina, and it is no wonder that there are so many New Orleans musicians talking and singing about life in the new Big Easy.
 Three songs are featured here.

-One by a C&W singer, simply called Crescent City Snow, another by a slide guitarist, titled The Long Black Line.
-And finally there is the Dirty Dozen Brass Band performing a rap version of Marvin Gaye's classic, What's Going On.
-There last number may take a few extra words because in normal times, the Dirty Dozen is a traditional brass band that almost never ventures from that genre.
+Finally, there is the Dirty Dozen Brass Band performing a rap version of Marvin Gaye's classic, "What's Going On."
+In normal times, the Dirty Dozen is a traditional brass band that almost never ventures from that genre.
 To have this band perform an angry rap song about the Katrina catastrophe shows just how bad things became in the Katrina aftermath.

-The rock band, Coldplay, was scheduled to play in Houston the night before Hurricane Harvey hit the Texas Gulf Coast.
+The rock band Coldplay was scheduled to play in Houston the night before Hurricane Harvey hit the Texas Gulf Coast.
 Wisely, the band canceled their show and headed on to their next concert stop in Miami.
 And it was here in Miami that they performed their recently-written tribute to the residents of Houston.
-The song is written in a C&W style and simply titled, Houston #1.
+The song is written in a C&W style and simply titled, "Houston #1."

 © 2017 Harry Nielsen